University of the West of Scotland: Merger with Craigie College of Education

 The establishment of the University of Paisley prompted a merger with Craigie College of Education in Ayr in 1993, and led to the incorporation of nursing colleges in the town.
 The Ayr Campus was operated by the University of Paisley before the merger that established UWS.
-Set in 20 acre of the old parkland of Craigie House bordering the River Ayr, the campus also houses the West of Scotland Management Centre, the Business School's management training and development facility.
+Set in 20 acre of the old parkland of Craigie House bordering the River Ayr, the campus also houses the West of Scotland Management Centre, the business school's management training and development facility.

-In August 2011, a new campus for the university in Ayr opened on a riverside site adjacent to the previous campus.
-It is shared with the Scotland's Rural College.

 University of the West of Scotland

 On 1 August 2007, the University of Paisley merged with Bell College, Hamilton.
 On 30 November 2007, the Privy Council approved the name University of the West of Scotland for the merged institution.
 The name change was resisted by many in Paisley, seeing it as a break with tradition and the connections binding the previous university to the town.
 The 'Keep It Paisley' campaign attracted a number of supporters, amongst them local MP and then Secretary of State for Scotland, Douglas Alexander.

 Today the University of the West of Scotland has over 15,000 students and remains one of Scotland's largest 'new universities'.